-College of Liberal Arts undergraduate history degree majors are bound together by a common curiosity about who we are, how our world was shaped over time, and how the past informs our present lives.
-Being a history major is great preparation for a professional career in the fields of law, education, business, government and more.
+College of Liberal Arts undergraduate History degree majors are bound together by a common curiosity about who we are, how our world was shaped over time and how the past informs our present lives.
+Being a History major is great preparation for a professional career in law, education, business, government and more.
 Learn history in the birthplace of the nation, where you’ll find exciting coursework at Temple University, administered by our internationally recognized faculty.
 Students can major or minor in history or pursue a bachelor’s degree with honors.

 Our home, Philadelphia, is a terrific place to study history — not only of the city and its remarkable past, but of the world as well.
-Our courses take advantage of Philly’s exciting past and our major allows students to take advantage of the many study abroad options available at Temple.
+Our courses take advantage of Philly’s exciting past, and our major allows students to take advantage of Temple’s many study abroad options.

-Our majors take rigorous courses in subjects such as Dissent in America, The History of Nazi Germany, the History of Philadelphia, Immigration and the American Dream, and Cold War Africa.
-We have faculty experts in urban history, Asian history, military history, diplomacy, imperialism, the environment, and many other fields.
+Students majoring in History take rigorous courses in subjects such as Dissent in America, The History of Nazi Germany, the History of Philadelphia, Immigration and the American Dream, and Cold War Africa.
+We have faculty experts in urban history, Asian history, military history, diplomacy, imperialism, the environment and many other fields.